 How do I resolve the 429 error "es_rejected_execution_exception" in Amazon Elasticsearch Service?

 When I write data to my Amazon Elasticsearch Service (Amazon ES) cluster, the requests are rejected.
-I get a ThreadpoolBulkRejected error message like this:
+I get a ThreadpoolBulkRejected error message that looks like this:

 error":"elastic: Error 429 (Too Many Requests): rejected execution of org.elasticsearch.transport.TransportService$7@b25fff4 on EsThreadPoolExecutor[bulk, queue capacity = 200, org.elasticsearch.common.util.concurrent.EsThreadPoolExecutor@768d4a66[Running, pool size = 2, active threads = 2, queued tasks = 200, completed tasks = 820898]] [type=es_rejected_execution_exception]"